Today's Saturday • 10 mins read

 - Having positive thoughts or beliefs about our ability to control stressful situations can boost our coping skills.

-Positive thinking can increase your productivity and make you better at creative problem-solving.
+Positive thinking can boost your output and creative problem-solving.

-- Positive thinking increases the levels of serotonin and dopamine in the brain, which makes us happier and more motivated, ultimately leading to greater productivity.
+- It increases the serotonin and dopamine in the brain, which makes us happier and more motivated, ultimately leading to greater productivity.

-- Positive stimuli can improve problem-solving abilities.
-Those exposed to positive stimuli generated more solutions compared to those exposed to negative emotions.
+- Those exposed to positive stimuli generated more solutions to problems as compared to those exposed to negative stimuli.

 - A positive outlook can boost self-control and self-belief.
 When people believe in their potential to succeed, they are more likely to take proactive steps toward their goals.